kkana6624/Oxidizer/tasks/phase3_visuals.md

 We are building a high-performance rhythm game interface.

+IMPORTANT: You are working in a headless environment.
+You cannot open windows or run GUI applications.
+Focus on implementing the code and verifying compilation.

 Step 1: Bevy Setup & Window Configuration

 Objective: Initialize Bevy with settings optimized for low latency and high refresh rates, designed to scale up to 4K resolution.